 Destinations by Tamara: I love my lists!
 Let your experts keep you on track.
 I’ve got planning and packing checklists I give my clients, or you can create your own.
 They will help you manage your time and plans.

-Learn the dress styles that flatter your figure and match your wedding vibe.
-Read the recap of Say Yes to Your Dress Inspiration Zoom session from Bridal Extravaganza of Atlanta Online July 2020..
+Bring that IG or Pinterest look to (real) life, with a personal twist.
+Read the recap of Post Perfect Inspiration Zoom session from Bridal Extravaganza of Atlanta Online July 2020..